tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 ## Video recordings

 For video recordings of this course, see the [Recorded Video Presentations](docapis_course_videos.html).
-The most recent full-length video of the entire course is a half-day API workshop I gave in Denver.
+The most recent full-length video of the entire course is a half-day API workshop I gave in Denver in March 2018.

 ## Slides